David Isom

 David L. Isom is a United States Navy SEAL serving as the 6th senior enlisted advisor to the chairman of the Joint Chiefs of Staff (SEAC) since 2025.
 He is the most senior enlisted member and non-commissioned officer in the United States Armed Forces.
 Isom previously served as the command senior enlisted leader of United States Indo-Pacific Command.

+Personal life

+He is the son of Billy Isom, a U.S. Army veteran of the Korean War, and the late Thelma Isom.
+He has four siblings and is married with six children of his own.